misener/GRTTWaK-website/faq/index.md

 There are lots of juvenilia-based events out there, each with their own particular format and execution.

-Chronologically, Sara Bynoe's [Teen Angst](https://sarabynoe.com/shows/teen-angst/) (Vancouver) was the first show like this that we’ve heard of.
-[Mortified’s](http://getmortified.com/) another.
-[Cringe](http://queserasera.org/cringe.html) (NYC & London) and [Salon of Shame](http://salonofshame.com/) (Seattle) and [Scribbler Skeletons](https://www.facebook.com/events/1407290712824089/) (Charlottetown) are others.
-Of course, there are similarities.
-But each show is unique in its execution.
+Chronologically, Sarah Bynoe's [Teen Angst Night](http://sarabynoe.com/shows/teen-angst/) (Calgary, then Vancouver) was the first event like this we’ve heard of.
+[Mortified](getmortified.com) is another.
+[Cringe](http://www.queserasera.org/cringe.html) (NYC and London) and [Salon of Shame](http://salonofshame.com/) (Seattle) and [Dear Diary](https://www.facebook.com/DearDiaryShow) (Toronto) are others.
+Obviously, there are similarities between these events, but each is unique in its format and execution.

 *Grownups Read Things They Wrote as Kids* has been around as a live event since 2007, and as a podcast since 2008.
 There are older shows, and newer shows, and if you ask me, there’s room for more.

+<h2 id="DIY">Can I organize my own GRTTWaK-style event?</h2>

+Of course, so long as you call it something other than *Grownups Read Things They Wrote as Kids*, to avoid confusion.
+It's important to choose a *meaningfully different* name (e.g. "Adults Read Stuff They Wrote When They Were Young" isn't meangfully different).

+GRTTWaK isn't a franchise.
+It's a tiny passion project run by a married couple, part-time, evenings and weekends.
+We've been organizing GRTTWaK shows for almost a decade and in that time, we've developed enough esoteric ways of doing things that franchising just isn't feasible right now.

+Of course, that shouldn't stop you from putting your own unique spin on a juvenilia-reading event.
+Nobody owns the idea of sharing cute/funny/embarassing juvenilia on stage, and there are **lots** of other events where people read childhood/teenage diaries, poetry, short stories, etc.

+Chronologically, Sarah Bynoe's [Teen Angst Night](http://sarabynoe.com/shows/teen-angst/) (Calgary, then Vancouver) was the first event like this we’ve heard of.
+[Mortified](getmortified.com) is another.
+[Cringe](http://www.queserasera.org/cringe.html) (NYC and London) and [Salon of Shame](http://salonofshame.com/) (Seattle) and [Dear Diary](https://www.facebook.com/DearDiaryShow) (Toronto) are others.
+Obviously, there are similarities between these events, but each is unique in its format and execution.

+Ariel from [Salon of Shame](http://salonofshame.com/) wrote a great how-to guide called [Start a diary reading event in your town!](http://salonofshame.com/start-your-own/) Also, Mortified's FAQ has some good advice about making your event unique (scroll down to "[Can I do a Mortified-inspired show in my city if I call it something else?](http://getmortified.com/about/faq/)").

+Finally, if you start your own GRTTWaK-inspired reading event, [let us know](mailto:dan@grownupsreadthingstheywroteaskids.com).
+We're always keen to hear from kindred spirits, and we're happy to help wherever we can.

 <h2 id="whycantigettickets">Your live events sell out really quickly.
 What's the deal?</h2>